cloudops/upr/README.md

   upr comment [flags]

 Flags:
-  -f, --comment_file string       required: file which includes the comment text -n, --pr_num int                required unless 'commit' isset: pull request number on which to comment on -t, --title string              the title of the comment -u, --uploads string            comma separated list of files or directories to be recusively uploaded
+  -f, --comment_file string       required unless piped stdin: file which includes the comment text -n, --pr_num int                required unless 'commit' isset: pull request number on which to comment on -t, --title string              optional: the title of the comment -u, --uploads string            optional: comma separated list of files or directories to be recusively uploaded
-      --uploads_api string        required if 'uploads' isset: api to use to upload to an object store (s3 | swift) -b, --uploads_bucket string     required if 'uploads' isset: bucket to upload the files to (will be made public) --uploads_concurrency int   number of files to be uploaded concurrently (default 4) --uploads_endpoint string   required if 'uploads' isset: object store url endpoint -e, --uploads_expire int        optional number of days to keep the uploaded files before they are removed --uploads_identity string   s3: use the '~/.aws/credentials' file or a 'AWS_ACCESS_KEY_ID' env var
-                                  swift: keystone identity as 'tenant:username'
+      --uploads_api string        required if 'uploads' isset: api to use to upload to an object store (s3 | swift) -b, --uploads_bucket string     required if 'uploads' isset: bucket to upload the files to (will be made public) --uploads_concurrency int   optional: number of files to be uploaded concurrently (default 4) --uploads_endpoint string   required if 'uploads' isset: object store url endpoint -e, --uploads_expire int        optional: number of days to keep the uploaded files before they are removed --uploads_identity string   swift: keystone identity as 'tenant:username'
-      --uploads_region string     upload region when using the 's3' api --uploads_secret string     s3: use the '~/.aws/credentials' file or a 'AWS_SECRET_ACCESS_KEY' env var
-                                  swift: keystone password
+                                  s3: use the '~/.aws/credentials' file or a 'AWS_ACCESS_KEY_ID' env var --uploads_region string     upload region when using the 's3' api --uploads_secret string     swift: keystone password
+                                  s3: use the '~/.aws/credentials' file or a 'AWS_SECRET_ACCESS_KEY' env var

 Global Flags:
   -c, --commit string     commit you are working with